 LMS | “Listen My Son,” a Christian unit study curriculum for high school boys |

-LoE | The “Logic of English” series provides “multi-sensory systematic phonics instruction through a method that has been scientifically proven to be effective.” |
+LoE | The “Logic of English” series provides “multi-sensory systematic phonics instruction through a method that has been scientifically proven to be effective” |

 LOL | “Lifestyle of Learning,” a free monthly newsletter discussing the topics in WWOL (note that in the general Internet community, LOL is a very common abbreviation for “laughing out loud” and more) |

-LP | Latin Prep, published by Galore Park. |
+LP | Latin Prep, published by Galore Park |

-LR, LRTEG | “Latin Road to English Grammar,” a 3 year Latin program “designed to begin as early as 5th grade”. |
+LR, LRTEG | “Latin Road to English Grammar,” a 3 year Latin program “designed to begin as early as 5th grade” |

-LTL, ELTL, RLTL, HLTL | “Lessons Through Literature” programs designed to “take your child from learning to read and write to advanced lessons in grammar and composition”: English Lessons through Literature (formerly Language Lessons Through Literature), Reading Lessons Through Literature, and Handwriting Through Literature. |
+LTL, ELTL, RLTL, HLTL | “Lessons Through Literature [Not Secure]” programs designed to “take your child from learning to read and write to advanced lessons in grammar and composition”: English Lessons through Literature (formerly Language Lessons Through Literature), Reading Lessons Through Literature, and Handwriting Through Literature |

-MC | “Meaningful Composition,” a writing curriculum published by Training for Triumph. |
+MC | “Meaningful Composition,” a writing curriculum published by Training for Triumph, available at retailers such as Rainbow Resource |

 MCP | “Modern Curriculum Press,” a curriculum publisher |

 MCT | “Michael Clay Thompson” language arts curriculum (grammar, vocabulary, poetry and writing) published by Royal Fireworks Press.
-Special homeschool packagesare available. |
+Special homeschool packages are available |

-MEP | “Mathematics Enhancement Programme,” a free British math curriculum |
+MEP | “Mathematics Enhancement Programme,” a free British math curriculum from the Centre for Innovation in Mathematics Teaching |

 MFW | “My Father’s World“ |

-MkMM | “Making Math Meaningful,” a commercial mathematics curriculum, not to be confused with the one below with the almost identical name |
+MkMM | “Making Math Meaningful,” a commercial mathematics curriculum, not to be confused with “Math Made Meaningful” |

-MM | “Math Mammoth,” fully reproducible math workbooks and worktexts for grades 1-12 developed by Maria Miller. |
+MM | “Math Mammoth,” fully reproducible math workbooks and worktexts for grades 1-12 developed by Maria Miller |

-MMdM | “Math Made Meaningful,” a commercial mathematics curriculum, not be confused with the one above with the almost identical name |
+MMdM | “Math Made Meaningful,” a commercial mathematics curriculum from the 1970s, not be confused with “Making Math Meaningful” |

 MME | “Math Made Easy“ |

 MMM | “Making Math Meaningful” or “Math Made Meaningful”, two DIFFERENT commercial mathematics curricula, with almost identical names.
-Use MkMM or MMdM instead of MMM to be clear. |
+Use MkMM or MMdM instead of MMM to be clear |

-MODG | ““Mother of Divine Grace” School, a “Catholic Distance Education Program based on Laura Berquist’s Designing Your Own Classical Curriculum.” |
+MODG | “Mother of Divine Grace” School, a “Catholic Distance Education Program based on Laura Berquist’s Designing Your Own Classical Curriculum.” |

-MP | “Memoria Press,” a publisher of classical Christian education materials. |
+MP | “Memoria Press,” a publisher of classical Christian education materials |

 MOH | “Mystery of History,” published by Bright Ideas Press |